How to Improve Self-Esteem After a Breakup

 We tend to reject it because we label it as a negative emotion.
 However, it is very necessary.

 It is a necessary step, but what happens if we don’t want to take it?
-We will enter that room whether we like it or not, even if we switch off the light, even if we deceive ourselves by believing that we’re not really there.
+We will enter that room whether we like it or not, even if we deceive ourselves by believing that we’re not really there.

-The more we try to dodge the sadness, the longer we will spend in that room and this will turn us into pessimists, simply because we’ve made a bad choice.
+The more we try to dodge the sadness, the longer we will spend in that room and this will turn us into pessimists.
+This is simply because we’ve made a bad choice.

 We choose to ignore it, to distract ourselves, instead of facing it.
 Instead of looking at ourselves and taking the experience as an opportunity to recover, to care for ourselves and to mature.